ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 As you can see the functions return a constant for each walker.

-These function have also a strategic use: they will allow us to run a sanity checks in the forms of unit test  around various implementations or versions `runSim`.
+These function have also a strategic use: they will allow us to run sanity checks in the forms of unit tests  around various implementations or versions `runSim`.
 I am using `RUnit` as framework for unit testing.

 ``` r